Trustee vs Lawyer

 If you have to file for bankruptcy, your trustee will tell you what to expect, including rules and procedures, and he or she will do the following:

 Toronto bankruptcy lawyers, on the other hand, cannot file for bankruptcy.
 In Ontario, all residents are required to file through a Licensed Insolvency Trustee even if they have a bankruptcy lawyer.
 While consulting with a bankruptcy lawyer can be helpful if there are disputes or other complex legal or corporate issues involved in your case, most personal insolvencies can be handled by an LIT alone.

-Talk to a Trustee First
+Talk to a trustee first

 We are here to find the best financial solution for you at Harris & Partners Inc. If you’re eligible for any alternative to bankruptcy, we’ll help you find that alternative.
 However, if you do need to file for bankruptcy, we will guide you every step of the way, and your first consultation is absolutely free.
-Call us today 905-479-5712 or contact one of our ten regional offices in Markham, Barrie, Brantford, Hamilton, Oshawa, Pickering, St. Catharines, Brampton, Toronto and North York.
+Call us today 905-479-5712 or contact one of our eleven regional offices in Markham, Barrie, Brantford, Hamilton, Kitchener, Oshawa, Pickering, St. Catharines, Brampton, Toronto and North York.